noctf-project/noCTF/docs/intro.md

 Originally developed for and first deployed in [DownUnderCTF](https://downunderctf.com), the largest CTF in the southern hemisphere, **noCTF** is engineered from day one with performance, scalability, and usability in mind.
-It has since proven itself in production, successfully handling over 5,000 players over 48 hours, with a peak load of 200 TPS and sustained average of 100 TPS.
+It has since proven itself in production, successfully supporting over 5,000 players over 48 hours, with a peak load of over 200 TPS and sustained average of 100 TPS.

 ## Key Features
 - **Scalable Architecture:** Built to handle CTFs large, small and in-between.